 Walk along the tracks that once carried box cars of locally grown lemons to eastern markets.
-See the historic Sonka Store – now the Lemon Grove Bakery – and its partial re-creation inside the Parsonage Museum.
-Get the whole story on the award-winning, five-panel Lemon Grove History Mural, 3308 Main Street.
+See the building where the historic Sonka Store was located, now the home of the award-winning, five-panel Lemon Grove History Mural, 3308 Main Street.
 The Sonka Store has been recreated inside the Parsonage Museum.
-And you can’t miss the “Giant Lemon,” a monument to the days when Lemon Grove was just that – a sea of lemon orchards.
+And you can’t miss the “Big Lemon,” a monument to the days when Lemon Grove was just that – a sea of lemon orchards.

-Join us for a pleasant – and inexpensive – afternoon each Saturday from 11 AM to 2 PM.
+Join us for a pleasant afternoon.
+See museum hours here.
 Our museum docents will introduce you to the delights of small town life that would have been familiar to past generations.

 We have ample free parking.
-Admission to the museum is by donation in any amount.
-Souvenirs are available at the museum gift shop.
+Admission to the museum is by donation, souvenirs are available at the museum gift shop.
 Delicious sandwiches are available less than a block away at Lemon Grove’s famous Grove Grinder Sandwich Shop.

 Pick up a picnic lunch, come to Treganza Heritage Park, visit our Parsonage Museum and make a day of it in beautiful Lemon Grove.
 For a memorable experience – do something out of the ordinary.
 Visit us!